 Looking for recycled plastic picnic tables?

-Picnic tables are possibly the most popular use of British recycled plastic.
-They often have to put up with huge amount of use and abuse, everywhere from schools, pub gardens, motorway service areas, staff rest zones, remote country parks and canal banks to domestic gardens and urban green spaces.
+Our recycled plastic picnic tables have to put up with huge amount of use and abuse, everywhere from schools, pub gardens, motorway service areas, staff rest zones, remote country parks and canal banks to domestic gardens and urban green spaces.
+We sell models to suit everyone’s needs – adults, children and wheelchair users.

 Many of our recycled plastic picnic tables have been redesigned for 2019 to make them much faster to assemble and more efficient to produce.
-These are available flat-packed or semi-assembled too, saving you money on the price and also saving you money on the shipping as they can be stacked more efficiently on pallets.
+Most of our tables are delivered semi-assembled to save on carriage costs however we can provide them fully assembled if required.

 The Denholme “A-Frame” recycled plastic picnic table